Overview

 6. I can trust it.

-The Marion County Transit Plan (MCTP)In 2014, Indiana passed legislation to enable a stable and dedicated funding source for transit investments via a public referendum process.
+The Marion County Transit Plan (MCTP) – In 2014, Indiana passed legislation to enable a stable and dedicated funding source for transit investments via a public referendum process.
 It allowed six central Indiana counties to ask for voter approval for a local income tax that funded transit within that county, following the development of a document outlining how revenue dollars would be spent.
-The resulting document was the Marion County Transit Plan (MCTP), which was developed after hundreds of hours of public input and technical transit planning.
-Improvements to local bus service were also identified along with the addition of BRT.
+The plan that voters voted to approve was the original MCTP, developed after hundreds of hours of public input and technical transit planning.
+The cornerstone of the plan was marketed improvements to local bus service and the introduction of bus rapid transit service.
 The implementation of this plan began even before the passing of the local tax referendum by the City-County Council in 2016, with the decision to design and build the Red Line even if the referendum funding failed voter approval.

 • Every route now operates seven days a week.

-• The first of three new BRT routes, the Red Line, launched on Sept.
-1, 2019.
+• The first of three new BRT routes, the Red Line, launched on September 1, 2019.

 • IndyGo achieved a 38% increase in service (prior to COVID-19).